CoeCollege-ComputerScience/payroll-requirements-team-no-se/priorities.md

     * While the program is being compiled through command line, the system could benefit from having a menu that displays current records or commands or navigation to make it more accessible to users.

 * Program should be able to calculate employee pay while including bonuses, overtime, and other income modifications
+    * The customer would benefit from the software automatically calculating employee pay while including bonuses, overtime, and other income modifications, however, the customers accounting department could do it by hand if need be.

 * A standard customer business format W2 and other tax documents should be used for payroll processing
+    * While it would be convenient for the software to use standard tax formatting, as long as the data is stored in the system, there is no need to spend extra time and energy on optional data formatting.

 * Program should have some sort of data checking mechanism for bad payroll records or entries
+    * It is assumed that the users of this software understand how payroll and accounting works so it is not urgent that data checking procedures are implemented.

 ### Could